kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(6\) Critical values of fuel properties which adversely affect fuel flow are applied during demonstrations of fuel flow capability.

-\(7\) The fuel filter required by §29.997 is blocked to the degree necessary to simulate the accumulation of fuel contamination required to activate the indicator required by §29.1305(a)(17).
+\(7\) The fuel filter required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.997   Fuel strainer or filter.|§29.997]] is blocked to the degree necessary to simulate the accumulation of fuel contamination required to activate the indicator required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1305   Powerplant instruments.|§29.1305]](a)(17).

 \(b\) *Fuel transfer system.* If normal operation of the fuel system requires fuel to be transferred to another tank, the transfer must occur automatically via a system which has been shown to maintain the fuel level in the receiving tank within acceptable limits during flight or surface operation of the rotorcraft.